isomerpages/mci-corp/media-centre/press-releases/_posts/2024-05-31-post-Summary of the Asia Tech x Singapore (ATxSG) Government to Government Roundtable on Online Safety.md

 and policymakers can foster a positive and inclusive online environment that promotes trust, respect, and meaningful participation for all users.”</p>
 <p>On online safety, with a focus on children safety, the Roundtable participants
-reflected their</p>
-<p>concern that children, who are spending more time online for learning,
-entertainment and</p>
-<p>connecting with others, are particularly vulnerable when exposed to inappropriate
-content and</p>
-<p>social interaction online.
-While industry has taken active steps in recent
-years to combat online</p>
-<p>harms on social media, participants agreed that tech companies, civil
-society, and academia can</p>
-<p>and should do more to put in place additional protections for children
-or raise awareness of online</p>
-<p>harms that they might face.
-They also highlighted the importance of education
-and partnerships to</p>
-<p>equip citizens, especially children and their parents, with the knowledge
-and skills to use the</p>
-<p>Internet responsibly and manage potential online harms.
-Participants reiterated
-their commitment</p>
-<p>to international collaboration, especially with the increasingly borderless
-nature of online harms.</p>
+reflected their concern that children, who are spending more time online for learning, entertainment and connecting with others, are particularly vulnerable when exposed to inappropriate content and social interaction online.
+While industry has taken active steps in recent years to combat online harms on social media, participants agreed that tech companies, civil society, and academia can and should do more to put in place additional protections for children or raise awareness of online harms that they might face.
+They also highlighted the importance of education and partnerships to equip citizens, especially children and their parents, with the knowledge and skills to use the Internet responsibly and manage potential online harms.
+Participants reiterated their commitment to international collaboration, especially with the increasingly borderless nature of online harms.</p>
 <p>On AI-generated misinformation and deepfakes, the Roundtable participants
-shared that an online</p>
-<p>environment saturated with untrustworthy information can breed polarisation
-and erode trust in</p>
-<p>institutions.
-Participants emphasised the need to develop national and
-global governance</p>
-<p>frameworks to mitigate the misuse of AI in deepfakes and misinformation,
-while still allowing</p>
-<p>maximal space for innovation to take advantage of the opportunities which
-AI offers.
-They also</p>
-<p>shared the belief that developing technological safeguards and improving
-digital literacy among</p>
-<p>citizens can strengthen a country’s resilience to AI-generated misinformation
-and deepfakes.
-A</p>
-<p>coordinated approach that taps into the strength of all stakeholders is
-imperative to nimbly</p>
-<p>respond to these unprecedented harms in the information landscape.</p>
+shared that an online environment saturated with untrustworthy information can breed polarisation and erode trust in institutions.
+Participants emphasised the need to develop national and global governance frameworks to mitigate the misuse of AI in deepfakes and misinformation, while still allowing maximal space for innovation to take advantage of the opportunities which AI offers.
+They also shared the belief that developing technological safeguards and improving digital literacy among citizens can strengthen a country’s resilience to AI-generated misinformation and deepfakes.
+A coordinated approach that taps into the strength of all stakeholders is imperative to nimbly respond to these unprecedented harms in the information landscape.</p>